bini-i/Online-Grocery-Shop/README.md

 ![screenshot](./assets/img/app_screenshot2.png)

-This project is made based on the design template made by Mohammed Awad (https://www.behance.net/gallery/24796463/ZATTIX)
+This project is the final capstone project for HTML/CSS curriculum at Microverse made based on the design template made by Mohammed Awad (https://www.behance.net/gallery/24796463/ZATTIX)

 It consists of the following components:
 - Two webpages (main and search-result)